Curriculum & Materials

 Homeschooling gives you the freedom to choose the materials that you see fit for your family.
 Some families know what approach or materials they want to use, whereas other families prefer guidance and recommendations from professionals in the field of education, such as the suggestions linked below.

-We recommend the following curriculum and resources because we believe in the multi-sensory practices or the educational frameworks embedded in the programs.
+We recommend using these choices because we believe in the multisensory practices or the educational frameworks embedded in the programs.
+Not one program is one-size-fits-all.
+You may modify any part of the curriculum you wish.
 You are welcome to use or purchase your own materials, however we encourage you to explore the possibility of purchasing any of the below listed resources.

 Math